Learned Prefix Monitors for Agent Traces¶

 - Hand-authored event schemas — explicit rules over typed events.
 Transparent and cheap, but brittle when the harness, model, or tool catalog changes.

 - Deployment-time LLM judges — call a separate model-as-judge at every step.
-Robust to surface change, expensive at scale.
+They handle surface change but cost a lot at scale.

-PrefixGuard frames a third option: an offline-trained prefix monitor scoring partial traces in flight.
-Two stages — induce a typed-event abstraction from raw traces, then train a supervised scorer against terminal outcomes.
+PrefixGuard frames a third option: an offline-trained prefix monitor that scores partial traces in flight.
+It runs in two stages.
+First it induces a typed-event abstraction from raw traces.
+Then it trains a supervised scorer against terminal outcomes.

 graph LR